Sicily Yacht Charter Itineraries

 Sicily is the Mediterranean’s largest island and one of the most culturally diverse.
 Greek, Roman, Spanish, and Arab-Norman influence can be seen throughout.
-With most ancient relics along the coast, you can get to know Sicily best from a luxury yacht.
+With the most ancient relics along the coast, you can get to know Sicily best from a luxury yacht.
 Come explore our Sicily Yacht Charter Itineraries below.
 These are just some of the Italy Charter Itineraries we offer.

 Sicily’s east coast is rich with ancient ruins and important port cities.
 Begin your voyage in the hilltop city of Taormina, just 30 miles north of Catania.
-On land, tour the Antico Greek Amphitheater, and walk the many gardens.
+Tour the Antico Greek Amphitheater on land, and walk the many gardens.
 Also, leave time to enjoy gourmet seafood overlooking the Ionian Sea.
 On the water, don’t miss the Blue Grotto and Isola Bella nature preserve.

 Nearby, you can even hike or take an off-road vehicle to Mt.
 Etna National Park.
 Looking for something more relaxing?
 Instead, go wine tasting on Etna.
 Try the local Etna Rosso and Bianco wines at one of the volcano’s extraordinary vineyards.

 Sicily Yacht Charter | Aeolian Islands

 Sail north past Messina’s impressive Montorsoli Lighthouse on your way to the Aeolian Islands Archipelago.
-Situated north of Milazzo, the seven islands include two active volcanoes and black beaches.
+The seven islands are situated north of Milazzo, including two active volcanoes and black beaches.
 In addition, you'll find shallow inlets perfect for snorkeling and swimming.

 For unforgettable memories, you can even visit Vulcano island's Crater.
 On the water, sail around the islands' ancient harbors and seaside villages like Pollara and Ginostra.
 Lastly, don't miss the tiny Panarelli islands off the coast of Panarea.

-Sicily’s southeastern coast is also overflowing with intriguing yacht charter destinations.
+Sicily's southeastern coast is also overflowing with intriguing yacht charter destinations.
 If you sail south from Catania, you'll reach the Greek city of Syracuse.
-Best known for its amphitheater and ancient ruins, there’s so much to discover.
-Tour the Neapolis Archaeological Park and save time for the Ear of Dionysius and Temple of Apollo.
+Best known for its amphitheater and ancient ruins, there's so much to discover.
+Tour the Neapolis Archaeological Park and save time for the Ear of Dionysius and the Temple of Apollo.